Cypherock/x1_wallet_firmware/docs/bootloader.md

 *   Firmware Binary CRC is also calculated to check for any errors.
 *   Verify signatures with Firmware digest and public keys available.
 If not verified, abort and erase programmed firmware from flash.
 *   Update Boot Data with new Firmware Version, firmware size, and change boot state to Upgrade Complete.
 Auth State and First boot values are set prompting a Device Authentication sequence on Bootup.
-*   Fill the Remaining Empty Flash space with zeros and calculate and save the SHA256 digest of Application Flash.
+*   Calculate and save the SHA256 digest of Application Flash.
 *   Reset MCU.